core-wg/etch/draft-ietf-core-etch-latest.md

 option describes the "tagged representation", which for FETCH is the same as the "selected representation".
 The FETCH payload is input to that selection process and therefore needs to be part of the cache key.
-Similarly, its use as a request option can elicit a 2.03 Valid response if the representation associated with the ETag would still be selected by the FETCH request (including its payload).
+Similarly, the use of ETag as a request option can elicit a 2.03 Valid response if the representation associated with the ETag would still be selected by the FETCH request (including its payload).